Mark Angel arrives in Ghana for maiden Youtube conference

-Nigerian comedian, Mark Angel, is currently in Ghana to headline the maiden edition of the Zeepay YT (Youtube) Creator Festival and Awards slated for this weekend.
+Nigerian comedian, Mark Angel arrived in Ghana today (November 25, 2021) to headline the maiden edition of the Zeepay YT (Youtube) Creator Festival and Awards slated for this weekend.

 The YT festival is a three-day-long convention aimed at promoting players in the content space in Ghana.